pavitrakumar78/-BD-HadoopStuff/HadoopSetup.md

 ```
 unzip mapreduce_workshop.zip -d /home/hadoop/hadoop-1.2.1
 ```
+##Till this is enough for tomorrows workshop, if you want you can try setting up a single cluster using the below
+##instruction on your own!

 3.Now you need to modify files in the hadoop-1.2.1/conf
 Edit the following files using any editor you like and save them.
 (Taken from [Single node setup guide](http://hadoop.apache.org/docs/r1.2.1/single_node_setup.html))